Azure-Samples/aisearch-openai-rag-audio/README.md

 ### 3. Setting up the environment
 The app needs to know which service endpoints to use for the Azure OpenAI and Azure AI Search.
 The following variables can be set as environment variables, or you can create a ".env" file in the "app/backend/" directory with this content.
+Actually only theses 3 voices are supported on Azure OpenAI: echo, alloy, shimmer
    ```
    AZURE_OPENAI_ENDPOINT=wss://<your instance name>.openai.azure.com
    AZURE_OPENAI_DEPLOYMENT=gpt-4o-realtime-preview